There are Milestones in every part of life that mark a new beginning or a change in our lives. We celebrate our church Milestones together.

 The United Church of Christ recognizes the validity of all baptisms, therefore there is no need for re-baptism.
 If there is a question about whether baptism has taken place, a conditional phrase may be added as a person is baptized, such as, “if you are not already baptized.”
 It is a well-accepted practice, however, for people to renew their baptismal vows in a service of baptismal renewal, such as the Order for Renewal of Baptism in the UCC Book of Worship.

 Confirmation is the renewal of the baptismal covenant.
 Baptized young people, having been instructed in the Christian faith, publicly confess their faith in their Savior, Jesus Christ, promise obedience to Christ until death and are received by the Church into active membership.

 Confirmation classes are designed for young people entering 7th and 8th grades.
 Confirmands receive instruction from the pastor and other teachers on the Christian faith and the mission of Bethel-Bethany UCC.
-Upon completion of the second year of the confirmation program, students are asked to write a “Statement of Faith” paper that describes their personal beliefs regarding the Christian Church.
+Upon completion of the confirmation program, students are asked to write a “Statement of Faith” paper that describes their personal beliefs regarding the Christian Church.

 Members and immediate family members are given first consideration in selection of dates for wedding services to be performed at Bethel-Bethany UCC.
 All couples are asked to attend pre-martial counseling sessions with the pastor.
 A listing of church wedding service fees is available upon request from the church office.